-BIRMINGHAM, OAKLAND COUNTY, MICHIGAN, THURSDAY, MAY 6, 1926

-Architect's Plan Of Theatre For Village Players
+BIRMINGHAM, OAKLAND COUNTY, MICHIGAN, THURSDAY, MAY 6, 1926 State of the second Architect's Plan Of Theatre For Village Players Maist 1.
+1. 1.

-Above is Wallace Frost's, local architect, conception of the kind of a playhouse that is suitable for the needs of the Village Players, local amateur theatrical organization.
-Without doubt this unique edifice will be constructed some place in Birmingham this summer, ready to be opened next October when the Players begin their next season.
-Let the regular meeting of the Players lest Saturday night at the Community House, Waldo Fellows, president of the organization, told 80 members present that the old Town Hall, given to the Players some time ago, was found to be in such aged
+Above is Wallace Frost's, local Achieved is Wallace Frost's, local Achieved is Wallace Frost's, local Achieved is Wallace Frost's, local and the transformer of the kind of a playhouse that is suitable for the ineeds of the Village Players, local amateur theatrical organization.
+Without doubt this unique edifice will be constructed some place in Bir-mingham this summer, ready to be opened heat October when the Play-ers begin their next season.
+At the regular meeting of the Players lest Saturday night at the Community House, Waldo Fellows, president of the organization, told 80 members present that the old Town Hall, given to the Players some time ago, was found to be in such aged

 The home of Connie and Helen Bouchard on Tooting Lane is the first house built by architect Wallace Frost.
 The 1921 structure was home for Frost and his wife, Grace.
-The Birmingham architect died in 1982.
+The Birmingham architect died in 1962.